 If your students have pleasant learning experiences with you, they will follow your good behavior and stay committed to studying hard.
-Essentially, through your effort as their teacher, they will develop a strong and healthy sense for themselves.
+Essentially, through your effort as their teacher, they will develop a strong and healthy sense of themselves.

 The more you show confidence when you teach, the more you inspire your learners.
 If they see that you are very eager to teach them, your students will also strive harder to master life skills.
-The bottom line is, never teach unprepared because this will make you appear lousy and dull.
+The bottom line is, never to teach unprepared because this will make you appear lousy and dull.

 Students should feel good about themselves.
 As teachers, we can do great things to help our learners develop a sense of self-belief and trust in their abilities.
 We have a major influence on their lives just like their parents.
 So, we have to take that grand opportunity of helping them improve their self-esteem.

-Young learners have many skills and they are very eager to explore, if we will just allow them.
+Young learners have many skills and they are very eager to explore if we will just allow them.
 They should be given the best chance to shine and prove their worth.
 They should never feel alone and intimidated in the classroom because these things will make them feel low.
 Through our great compassion to teach and guide our students, we can make a difference in their lives.